Latvia is a beautiful country in Eastern Europe — perfect for a weekend trip if you're living in Europe.

 If you do take a cab, be sure to negotiate the price (and split the fare between your ILP group).

-Check out Latvian Railways to book your tickets (they can take you to Riga from countries like Russia and Estonia).
+Check out Latvian Railways to book your tickets.

 Similar to the bus station, the train station is located rather close to Old Town.
 It would be a short 4 minute taxi ride or a 12 minute walk to get you from the train station to the House of the Blackheads, for example.